Republican Party unity under Trump is real – but not without strains

 It’s clearly Mr. Trump’s party more than ever.
 But as he leaves Milwaukee as the Republican presidential nominee for a third time, only time will tell if this newfound party unity is conditional – if Mr. Trump and his supporters will insist on total fealty going forward, or if the party’s full-throated support of Mr. Trump is in part a product of polling leads.

-“I think Trump has done an excellent job unifying people….
+“I think Trump has done an excellent job unifying people. ...
 But also, I give a lot of credit to the Democrats.
-Their division unites us more,” former Speaker of the House Kevin McCarthy told the Monitor Thursday afternoon.
+Their division unites us more,” former Speaker of the House Kevin McCarthy said in an interview Thursday afternoon.
 “I hope Republicans learn from this, that we’re stronger together and we’re weaker divided.
 A house divided cannot stand.”

 Internal GOP divides linger